LordEliasTM/GitHub_Dark_Continued_Further/README.md

 # GitHub Dark
-Fork of moistp1ckle's theme that try to stay updated
+Fork of moistp1ckle's theme that try to stay updated.
+All rights are going to moistp1ckle since there is no licence!

 A theme for BetterDiscord based off of the GitHub Dark theme.